jongpie/NebulaLogger/nebula-logger-plugins/Filtered-Log-Entry-Events/README.md

 ![Platform Event Objects](./content/filtered-and-unfiltered-platform-event-objects.png)

+---

 ## `LogEntryEventFilter__mdt` custom metadata type

-A filter rule to apply to `LogEntryEvent__e` platform events - any matching events will be duplicated & published as a `FilteredLogEntryEvent__e` platform events.
+A filter to apply to `LogEntryEvent__e` platform events - any matching events will be duplicated & published as `FilteredLogEntryEvent__e` platform events.
 Each filter consists of 1 or more conditions, stored in LogEntryEventFilterCondition\_\_mdt

+---

 ## `LogEntryEventFilterCondition__mdt` custom metadata type